Once the goods have passed EU customs they can proceed to their destination.

 - providing vehicle security checklists to drivers

-- monitoring that drivers are complying with the codes of practice
+- monitoring that drivers are complying with the Civil penalty code of practice: prevention of clandestine entrants

 For drivers, an effective system includes: